Popular Switzerland Packages

 - Rest of the Year – CHF210

-One of the rare but most spectacular sights you will come across is the Creux du Van.
-This natural rocky cirque came about with the incessant erosion of ice and water.
-Approximately 1400 metres wide, and 150 metres deep, it is often considered the amphitheatre of Switzerland, simply because it's just that huge!
+8. Creux du Van: One of the rare but most spectacular sights you will come across is the Creux du Van.
+This natural rocky cirque came about with the continued erosion of ice and water.
+Approximately 1400 metres wide, and 150 metres deep, it is often considered the arena of Switzerland, simply because it's just that huge!

-At the bottom of the Creux du Van is a spring which spurts out water that's 4°C throughout the year, no matter what the weather around.
-This is a great spot for hiking because reaching the centre of the arena is a 725-metre descent followed by making your way back up.
+At the bottom of the Creux du Van is a spring that spurs out water that's four °C throughout the year, no matter what the weather is around.
+It is an excellent spot for hiking because reaching the centre of the arena is a 725-metre descent followed by making your way back up.

 Location: 2023 Gorgier, Switzerland